 - a lifetime loss of normal Minnesota drivers’ license (with a “B-Card” license, eventually).

-After DUI arrests, Attorney Thomas Gallagher helps people fight DUI charges.
+After DUI arrests, Attorney Thomas Gallagher helps people fight DUI charges of every severity level.
 So he helps clients fight:

 - DWI first offense charges,